 Typically, banks are not the place to go for a start-up venture.
 Banks don't make investments in equity, because that's not their focus in the financial markets.
 They are creditors who lend money to qualified borrowers.
 Start-up companies have little, if any, consistent revenue and operating cash flow, so their ability to regularly pay back loans in monthly or quarterly installments is severely hindered.
 Also, banks like to lend with the principal secured by tangible assets that have substantive market value.
 If the borrower cannot pay back the loan, the bank can sell the asset to recoup the outstanding principal and accrued interest due.
 So in the first place, the answer to this question is no, banks are not a good place for start-ups to seek funding.

-However, in other situations, banks are an excellent place for you to seek growth funding, and they can usually help out in two basic ways.
+However, in other situations, some best banks are an excellent place for you to seek growth funding, and they can usually help out in two basic ways.
 First, commercial banks can help your business increase output by providing funds to secure new equipment, machinery, vehicles, and other instruments and devices.
 For example, your front office needs new computers, scanners, copiers and printers.
 Maybe your warehouse needs new forklifts and additional packaging/conveyor-assembly equipment.
 Perhaps you need to increase your shipping capabilities with 10 new delivery trucks.
 Or your current 6,000 square feet of rented space is totally inadequate for your growing company, so you're looking at acquiring your own 20,000-square-foot facility.
 If your firm has a good track record of sales and consistent positive cash flow, then in each of these situations, your commercial banker is an excellent financial partner to help your business grow.
 Keep in mind:

 - Commercial banks can help with a no-money-down three-year loan package to get all the new high-tech office machines.